s3gf4u17/rudder/README.md

 ## rudder

-Rudder is a web framework built from scratch in Rust.
-Project inspired by the design of Django.
+Rudder is a high-performance web framework for building web applications in Rust.
+It provides a set of tools and features to help you create web applications with ease.
+Rudder supports creating RESTful APIs as well as full stack web applications.
 At the moment project is in it's early design and prototyping stage.

+### Getting Started

-To run it on your own server you first need to clone the repository:
+To start using Rudder, first you need to clone this repository

 ```
 git clone https://github.com/s3gf4u17/rudder